You can reach Barbara Cashman, LLC at (720) 242-8133.

 Durable Powers of Attorney

 Do you know who would be willing and able to take care of your financial affairs in the event of your illness or disability?
-A general durable power of attorney (POA) is a very powerful document which can allow an agent you select to take care of your bills and other financial matters when you are unable to do so.
-The POA remains generally revocable while the principal (maker of the POA) remains alive, and an agent acting under a POA is well-advised to be aware of the limitations and restrictions in the POA and under Colorado’s new statute.
-A well-drafted POA can be used as an effective tool to manage money and usually makes it unnecessary to go to probate court to get a conservatorship.
+A general durable power of attorney (POA) is a powerful document which allows an agent you as principal select to take care of your financial matters if or when you are unable to do so.
+The POA remains revocable while the principal remains alive and retains capacity, and an agent acting under a POA is well-advised to be aware of the limitations and restrictions in the POA and under Colorado’s new statute.
+A well-drafted POA can be conservatorship unnecessary.
 The POA is not without its “dark side,” however, and a principal should not sign a POA without full consideration of its implications – it is a “license to steal” when used by the wrong person or for improper means.

 Have you spoken to someone about how you want certain health care decisions made in the event you are unable to make them for yourself?
-A health care power of attorney, along with an advance directive (living will) can help chart a person’s desired course for who they want to serve as a decision maker for medical care in the event the person cannot give informed consent, along with how they wish to be treated.
+A health care power of attorney, along with an advance directive (living will) can help chart a person’s desired course for who they want to serve as a decision-maker for medical care in the event the person cannot give informed consent, along with how they wish to be treated.
 Durable powers of attorney and advance directives can serve as a map for how you wish to proceed in case you can’t “go it alone.”
-POAs can usually prevent an expensive and often emotionally difficult trip to the probate court for either a guardianship (to take care of personal, medical and daily affairs), or a conservatorship (to manage finances), or both – for an incapacitated person.
+POAs can usually prevent an expensive and often emotionally difficult trip to the probate court for either a guardianship (to take care of health care decision-making), or a conservatorship (to manage finances), or both – for an incapacitated person.
 As preventive tools, powers of attorneys must be executed in advance – prior to the incapacity.